jangruenwaldt/devops-digital-twin/README.md

 - To just debug python code itself, neo4j needs to be running inside docker.
 To do this, launch as above, then terminate the python-update-data service within Docker.
 - Then run the script again, within your IDE directly.
+Note that data volume from docker won't be accessible, which is why this should not be used to fetch lots of data.
+The cache from Docker would not be re-used.

 ## Currently supported